-In an age when technology has overwhelmed the spoken word, it’s increasingly easy to set up your own solitary confinement.
-We have seen this in offices, where high-level executives hide behind closed doors.
-No matter where you are in the world today, you have probably been confined to your home for various lengths of time over the past year and a half.
-A chaotic world demands a strong mind and mental toughness is your qualification for graduating from the School of Hard Knocks.
+In an age when technology has overwhelmed the spoken word, it is increasingly easy to set up your own solitary confinement.
+We have seen this in offices where high-level executives hide behind closed doors.
+No matter where you are in the world today, you have probably been confined to your home for various lengths of time over the past few years.
+A chaotic world demands a strong mind and mental toughness is your qualification for graduating from the Earth School of Hard Knocks.

 In the same way, your mind chooses what to focus on when converting the events of the day into long-term memory.
-But there’s a secret step which happens when we convert our long-term memory into our personal narrative.
+Yet, there’s a secret step that happens when we convert our long-term memory into our own personal narrative.
 It’s the difference between “That workout was really tough.
-I didn’t enjoy it.” and “Exercise just isn’t my thing.”
-However, this is your ego talking.
-Your ego-mind is the part of you that instinctively builds a story that makes you look good, makes excuses for you, and focuses on the negative.
+I didn’t really enjoy it.” and “Exercise just isn’t my thing.”
+This is your ego talking.
+Your ego-mind is the part of you that instinctively builds a story that makes you look good, makes excuses for you, and focuses in on the negative.

 “When someone tells me ‘no,’ it doesn’t mean I can’t do it, it simply means I can’t do it with them.”

 You know when you are caught up in your ego because you take things personally and quickly become judgmental and jealous.
 You feel rigid, fearful, and stuck in ruminating thought patterns.
 Consumed by emotions, you are defensive because you are easily hurt.
 Your inner dialogue amplifies anxieties and self-criticisms that deteriorate your self-worth.
 Because of this, your ego feeds on the need for validation from others.
 You are easily bruised and may even emotionally meltdown when things don’t go your way, or someone offends you.